 TALLAHASSEE, Fla. — Luke Murphy is now a sales associate with Southern Land Realty in Tallahassee, specializing in land and large acreages.
 But when he was 17 years old, he decided his future was in the Army, so he headed to boot camp as soon as he graduated from high school.
 It’s just something people in his family did.Read More »

 ORLANDO, Fla., June 29, 2017 – Have big plans for July 4th?
 You’re not alone.
 Many families across Florida and the nation will spend the Fourth of July holiday away from home, traveling to see relatives and a big fireworks show or maybe basking in the sunshine on the state’s beautiful beaches.Read More »

-ORLANDO, Fla., Jan.
-24, 2017 – Florida’s housing market reported higher median prices and fewer all-cash sales in December, according to the latest housing data released by Florida Realtors®.
-Sales of single-family homes statewide totaled 22,332 last month, up 0.8 percent from December 2015.Read More »
+ORLANDO, Fla., June 21, 2017 – Florida’s housing market reported more closed sales, higher median prices, more new listings and more pending sales in May, according to the latest housing data released by Florida Realtors®.
+Sales of single-family homes statewide totaled 27,850 last month, up 7.6 percent compared to May 2016.Read More »

 Read More »

 ORLANDO, Fla., May 24, 2017 – Rising median prices and constrained inventory remained a prevailing trend in Florida’s housing market in April, according to the latest housing data released by Florida Realtors®.
 The trend resulted in a loss of momentum for home sales: Sales of single-family homes statewide totaled 23,829 last month, easing slightly (-1.2 percent) when compared to April 2016.Read More »